firstbirdtech/backbone/README.md

 }
 ```

-To allow Backbone consuming events from the configured queue the AWS user needs full permissions for the
+To allow Backbone consuming messages from the configured queue the AWS user needs full permissions for the
 queue that should be created for consuming messages as well as permissions to subscribe and unsubscribe
 the queue to the configured SNS topics.
 ```json